 Carmel Snow is attributed to have named Christian Dior’s worldwide known “New Look” as World War II ended, and Dior presented this tailored, sophisticated and joyful look for women post-world war.
 Image Courtesy of Vanity Fair.

 “She was determined to get the story first.
 She was certified as a war correspondent, and went into what she called her greatest adventure.”
-MacDonell describes in her book the remarkably circuitous route that she took during the last month of 1944.
+MacDonell describes the remarkably circuitous route that Snow took during the last month of 1944.
 “From New York she flew to Miami, where she climbed on board a plane bound for Trinidad.
 From Trinidad, she took off for Caracas, then winged her way across the South Atlantic to Dakar.
 In Dakar, she boarded a flight to Lisbon, and then journeyed on to Madrid, where she arrived on December 16, the first day of the Ardennes Offensive.

 “This trip really burnished her reputation as a fearless editor and as one of the greatest editors of all time,” MacDonell said.
 “She had this reputation as being almost like a bit witchy.
 She was able to put her hand on everything that was important.
 She did have this incredible rivalry with Edna Woolman Chase, the editor-in-chief of Vogue.
 She used to work for Vogue.
 She was hired by Condé Nast, the person, not the company.
-And he let her to believe that Edna Woolman Chase was going to retire and she would take over.
+And he led her to believe that Edna Woolman Chase was going to retire and she would take over.
 And about 10 years in, she realized that wasn’t going to happen.
 So when she was offered a job in Harpers Bazaar by William Randolph Hearst, she took it.
 At this time, Vogue and Bazaar were like two countries in a permanent state of hostility.
 They didn’t talk to each other.
 When she left, it was treasonous for the people at Vogue.”
-Vogue had offices in Paris, but Carmel Snow was determined to get the story first.
+Vogue had offices in Paris, but Carmel Snow was determined to get the story first.”

 The legacy of Eleanor Lambert